Nyk0/chsc/README.md

 hpc-scheduler   1/1     Running   0          52s
 ```

-You have three Pods :
+You have three Pods:
  * "controller" runs the controller that enables autoscaling of the containerized OAR scheduler.
-It will create or remove containerized compute nodes depending on the jobs pending in the queue ;
+It will create or remove containerized compute nodes depending on the pending jobs in the queue ;
- * "db-server" is used by containerized OAR to store all its information ;
+ * "db-server" is used by containerized OAR to store all its information such as jobs, resources topology, queue etc. ;
  * "hpc-scheduler" contains Almighty, the server part of OAR.

 No containerized compute nodes are created for the moment.

 ### 4. Submitting the first job

-Open a bash sesssion in "hpc-scheduler" Pod :
+Open a bash sesssion in "hpc-scheduler" Pod:

 ```bash
 root@admin:~/chsc/oar# kubectl exec -ti hpc-scheduler -- /bin/bash